 - Ask family, friends, and neighbors for recommendations.

 - Check that the company and its workers are insured.
-Though not required by law, this will ensure you won’t be financially responsible if any of the workers suffer injuries while working on your house or if your property is damaged.
+Though not required by law, this will ensure you won’t be financially responsible if any workers suffer injuries while working on your house or if your property is damaged.

-- Know what’s included in the cleaning, whether it’s just the glass or the entire sill, track, screen, etc. Make sure you understand how the company’s pricing works.
+- Know what’s included in the cleaning, whether it’s the glass or the entire sill, track, screen, etc. Make sure you understand how the company’s pricing works.

 - Ask what products the company uses and how toxic they are if you’re concerned about your landscaping or the environment.

-FAQs About Window Cleaning
+FAQs About Window Cleaning Costs

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.